How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 “Keep in mind that conducting this field test unprepared or as a beginner will likely put your body under a lot of stress, so in that case, check with a physician ahead of time.”

-Lato says that calculating your maximum heart rate and then using a heart rate monitor with your training can help guide your workouts and give you insights into your fitness.
+Lato suggests that calculating your maximum heart rate and then using a heart rate monitor during your training can help guide your workouts and provide valuable insights into your fitness.

 “A heart rate monitor is the most effective way to measure your intensity during training and track your progress over time,” suggests Lato.